Eastern Michigan University counseling programs receive accreditation

 When asked why prospective students would choose CACREP accredited programs, Ametrano said, "Students know that upon graduation, they will have met the prerequisites for credentialing and for entry into professional practice.
 Graduates of all three counseling programs are eligible to become limited licensed professional counselors in Michigan."

-To learn more about these counseling programs, visit the Department to Leadership and Counseling's graduate program webpage.
+To learn more about these counseling programs, visit the Counseling program's webpage.

 For more information on the accreditation process for graduate-level programs in professional counseling, visit CACREP's website.